kmjamsheed0/force_sell_products/readme.txt

 - Choose to display force-sell items in a list or grid view.
 - Option to show or hide force-sell product images.
 - Option to show or hide force-sell product prices.
+- Add custom message on the product page.

 **2. Additional Display Positions:**
 - Display force-sell products before or after the "Add to Cart" button.